 Springfield Technical Community College is pleased to offer benefited employees the option of a variety of insurance choices.
 As a potential employee or current employee, please take a few minutes to read about the various benefits offered and links to important websites for further information.
-As always, you can contact a member of the Employee Benefits & Operations Center (EBOC) team to answer any questions you may have.
+As always, you can contact a member of the Office of Human Resources to answer any questions you may have.

 Through the GIC, a variety of health insurance plans are offered for eligible employees, employees spouse, and dependent children (up to the age of 26 where applicable by law).

-Employees hired after June 30, 2003, regardless of salary, pay 25% of the monthly premium, which various depending on plan chosen.
+Employees hired after June 30, 2003, regardless of salary, pay 25% of the monthly premium, which varies depending on chosen plan.

 Coverage begins on the first day of the month, following 60 calendar days from the date of employment.